MRazaKazmi/MRazaKazmi/README.md

-- 👋 Hi there, I’m Raza Kazmi and am a Data Engineer.
+- 👋 Hi there, I’m Raza Kazmi and am a passionate Software Engineer.

--  I'm passionate about building reliable, scalable and maintainable data platforms that enabled different business stakeholders to make sense of their unusable, messy and chaotic data.
+-  I'm passionate about building software products which delight their users and improve their lives.

-- I've significant experience contributing to all phases in the data development lifecycle as well as strong knowledge of Big Data and Cloud Computing technologies.
+- I've significant experience contributing to all phases in the software development lifecycle as well as strong knowledge of Big Data and Cloud Computing technologies.

 - Feel free to connect with me on LinkedIn : https://www.linkedin.com/in/mrazakazmi/
 <!---